dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 )
 gr_interface.launch(inline=False, share=False, debug=True)
 ```

+Make sure that the path to your model checkpoint and example images are correct.
-Running `app.py` loads our model into the Gradio app.
+Running the `app.py` loads our model into the Gradio app.
 Run the script by typing `python app.py` in the terminal.
 If there are no errors, the terminal will show local URL to access the Gradio app.
 You can copy the address and open it with a browser.
-The URL address on my machine is `http://127.0.0.1:7860/`.
-The address may vary on your machine.
+The URL address on my machine is `http://127.0.0.1:7860/`, it may vary on yours.

 ### HuggingFace Spaces
 The Gradio app URL link from the previous section can only be accessed locally.
 But what if you would like to share the link to someone across the internet for free?
 In this section, we will discover how to make your Gradio app accessible to anyone by deploying the app on a free platform known as HuggingFace [Spaces](https://huggingface.co/spaces).
 Spaces is the new 'marketplace' for various bleeding edge machine learning models.
-Many researchers have uploaded interesting models on Space to showcase them as a demo.
+Many researchers have uploaded interesting and state-of-the-art models on Space to showcase them as a demo.
+You can discover and try them out [here](https://huggingface.co/spaces).

 #### Creating a Space
 To host a model on Spaces, you must sign up for an account at [`https://huggingface.co/`](https://huggingface.co/).